Installation | Topics | Beyond Lino

 Every Lino site is defined by a Django settings module, usually defined in a file named settings.py, which is generated by getlino startsite.

-As a site maintainer you are responsible for modifying the settings.py file.
+As a server administrator you are responsible for modifying the settings.py file.
 It is not meant for being editable by the site operator (via the web interface) because a change might

 • require a database migration